degero/sandpit_azfuncgraphql/README.md

-# azurefunctionsgraphql
+# Azure Functions with QraphQL Api

-## simple GraphQL Schema and AZ Function to return json data
+A simple GraphQL Schema and AZ Function to return json star wars data from a mock DB and https://swapi.dev/api (StarWars API)

 # credit